 medicines used for muscle relaxation in anaesthesia

-These medicines may be affected by Clindamycin or may affect how well Clindamycin
+These medicines may be affected by clindamycin or may affect how well it works.
+You

 How to take this medicine

 Follow all directions given to you by your doctor or pharmacist carefully.

 They may differ from the information contained in this leaflet.

 If you do not understand the directions, ask your doctor or pharmacist for help.

 Your doctor will tell you how much of this medicine you should take.
 This will depend